-As of December 31, 2014 vs s 2013 (in thousands) 2014 2013 Change % Change Closure and post-closure liabilities \$ 50,7 \$ 47,085 \$ 3,616 7.7 % Remedial liabilities 155,121 172,498 (17,377) (10.1)% Total environmental liabilities \$ 205,822 \$ 205,822 \$ 219,583 \$ (13,761) (6.3)% require that such payments be made earlier or in greater amounts than currently anticipated, which could adversely affect our results of operations, cash flow and financial condition.
+As of Dec emb er 31, 2015 ov er 2014 (in thousands) 2015 2014 5 S Change % Change Closure and post-closure liabilities \$ 56,249 \$ 50,701 \$ 5,548 10.9 % Remedial liabilities 131,992 155,121 (23,129) (14.9)% Total environmental liabilities \$ 188,241 \$ 205,822 \$ (17,581) (8.5)%

-Total environmental liabilities as of December 31, 2014 were \$205.8 million, a decrease of 6.3%, or \$13.8 million, compared to the comparable date in 2013 primarily due to expenditures and changes in estimates recorded to the statement of income partially offset by accretion.
+Total environmental liabilities as of December 31, 2015 were \$188.2 million, a decrease of 8.5%, or \$17.6 million, compared to the liabilities as of the comparable date in 2014 primarily due to expenditures and changes in estimates recorded to the statement of income partially offset by accretion.

 We anticipate our environmental liabilities, substantially all of which we assumed in connection with our acquisitions, will be payable over many years and that cash flow from operations will generally be sufficient to fund the payment of such liabilities when required.
-However, events not anticipated (such as future changes in environmental laws and regulations) could
+However, events not anticipated (such as future changes in environmental laws and regulations) could require that such payments be made earlier or in greater amounts than currently anticipated, which could adversely affect our results of operations, cash flow and financial condition.

-During each of 2014, 2013 and 2012, we benefited from reductions in our environmental liabilities due to changes in estimates recorded to the statement of income.
+During each of 2015, 2014 and 2013, we benefited from reductions in our environmental liabilities due to changes in estimates recorded to the statement of income.
 The benefits over these years were primarily due to the successful introduction of new technology for remedial activities, favorable results from environmental studies of the on-going remediation, including favorable regulatory approvals, and lower project costs realized by utilizing internal labor and equipment.
 The principal changes in estimates were from the following items: